mwcproject/wallet713/docs/API_documentation.md

 ### TODO

 For owner API, we still need to implement 'cancel' and account APIs.
 Currently only the default account is possible to use.
 We also should implement support for https send.
 We should also support TLS, which we currently don't.
+Also the foreign API will be enabled.